Stockholm (2013 film)

-Stockholm is a 2013 Spanish romantic drama film directed by Rodrigo Sorogoyen.
+Stockholm is a 2013 Spanish romantic drama film co-written and directed by Rodrigo Sorogoyen.
 It stars Javier Pereira and Aura Garrido.

 Premise

-A man ('He') tries to get a woman ('She') he meets at a party to like him.
+A man ("he") tries to get a woman ("she") he meets at a party to like him.
 She refuses, but he does not give up until he manages to change her mind.
 After they spend the night together, she discovers he is not like she thought.